imeemalabonga/imeemalabonga.github.io/README.md

 - Regularly contributes to the team terminology list project.
 - Created and presented the training materials and demo of the SDL Tridion Docs Collective Spaces tool for a small group of subject matter experts (SMEs).
 - Created and presented the training materials and demo of the Generative AI (GenAI) release notes plugin for Azure DevOps for several teams.
+- Serves as virtual host for Deltek Virtual Live Classes (VLCs).

 ### Technical Writer - API
 **AdButler** (May 2021 - January 2022)